Tillietudlem: Tillietudlem tourism

 Craignethan Castle became a popular place to visit.
 In notes of his 1833 tour, Orville Dewey recorded that "We left Tillietudlem, three miles from Lanark, on the right, two miles from the road, and out of sight.
 I am told an old woman near there was very much vexed by the inquiries of rambling visitors, after the publication of Old Mortality.
 She could not conceive what sent all these people, all at once, asking about Tillietudlem."
 Scott's son-in-law John Gibson Lockhart took the artist J. M. W. Turner to Craignethan in September 1834, approaching it from the north-east via the Nethan Gorge.
 The Scottish Tourist of 1836 also describes the approach from the Nethan Gorge to the castle "standing upon a vast rock overhanging the Nethan", adding that from its proximity to Lanark, Bothwell Bridge and Drumclog, "there is no doubt that it is the prototype of the Castle of Tillietudlem".
 In their 1836 Gazetteer of Scotland entry on the parish of Lesmahagow, Robert and William Chambers described the "noble ruin" of Craignethan Castle, "which is confessedly the prototype of the Tillietudlem of the author of Waverley", before concluding that, on the whole, the area "is well deserving of a visit from the man of science, and equally from the man of taste."

 In 1866 the Caledonian Railway opened its Coalburn branch line, running north–south about 0.5 mi to the west of the castle.
 At this time a driveway from the castle heading west crossed the railway line before going a short distance south to Fence farm.
 At the farm, a lane running north from Blackwood joined a lane going east, via a bridge over the railway, downhill to Holmhead Farm at the River Nethan and on to Crossford.
 In 1876 the railway company added what it called Tillietudlem railway station adjacent to this railway bridge.
 An 1880 tour guide description of an excursion "To the Falls of Clyde, Tillietudlem Castle, &c," says the station "is but a short walk from the castle".

 The railway station closed in 1951, ending the passenger service, and the line was closed to freight in 1968.
 Platforms and a small ruin of a station building have been left in a dilapidated state, with the line overgrown by trees.

 The hamlet of Tillietudlem

 Scott's novel refers to "a small hamlet adjacent to the Castle at Tillietudlem."

-By 1898 terraced houses named Fence Terrace had been constructed on the lane to the east of the station and gasworks.
+The 1898 Ordnance Survey shows the railway station, with gasworks to its east, and a row of houses named Fence Terrace further east along the road to Corra Mill.

-This settlement has since expanded into a small hamlet named Tillietudlem, and the residents have an annual event to commemorate its naming after the fictional castle.
-The driveway to the castle is now to the east of the bridge over the disused railway, and is signposted as a Historic Scotland property open to the public for an admission charge.
+The 1963 revised map shows the driveway to the castle, to the east of the bridge over the disused railway, and the building to the east of the driveway is named as Ashfield House.
+There has been some further development, and the driveway is now signposted as a Historic Scotland property open to the public for an admission charge.